xiaoyang-sde/knowledge-base/computer-science/algorithm-design/computational-intractability.md

 The graph $$ G $$ is 2-colorable if and only if it is bipartite.
 It could be solved efficiently with breadth-first search.

 3-coloring is NP-complete.
-The problem is NP because the solution could be verified efficiently by checking the number of colors and if there's a pair of node that receive the same color.
+The problem is NP because the solution could be verified efficiently by checking the number of colors and if there's a pair of nodes that receive the same color.

 To prove the NP-completeness, we could determine if 3-SAT could be solved using a black box for 3-coloring.